gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Install-MIPNetworkDiscovery.md

 ```

 ### -ShareAdminUserAccount

-The user impersonated by the Network Discovery service when scanning the configured network locations to understand whether admin access is available on each location.

-The value for this parameter is a **PSCredential** object for the admin account, usually the domain administrator account.
-The PSCredential object is used to get full access, with NTFS permissions, to the network locations you want to scan with your network scan jobs.

-- Use the following syntax for the username: `Domain\Username`.
-- When prompted, enter the password for the account.
+Specifies the credentials for a strong account in an on-premises network, used to get a full list of file share and NTFS permissions.

+- The credentials used must be an Active Directory account with Administrator/FC rights on your network shares.
+This will usually be a Server Admin or Domain Admin.

+- Set the value of this parameter using the following syntax: `Domain\Username`

+    For example: `contoso\admin`

-- If you do not specify this parameter, you are prompted for both your user name and password.
+- If you do not specify this parameter, you are prompted for both the username and password.

 > [!TIP]
-> To obtain a PSCredential object, use the [**Get-Credential**](/powershell/module/microsoft.powershell.security/get-credential) cmdlet.
-For more information, type `Get-Help Get-Cmdlet`.
+> Use a **PSCredential** object by using the [**Get-Credential**](/powershell/module/microsoft.powershell.security/get-credential) cmdlet.
+In this case, you are prompted for the password only.
 >
+>For more information, type `Get-Help Get-Cmdlet`.

 ```yaml
 Type: PSCredential